sbellali/spring_angular_starter/README.md

 * docker compose

 ## Manual
-The Spring Boot package service is listening for all changes in the source code to compile and package a new JAR.
+I use a devtool spring boot plugin to watch code, compile and run it on save.

 All I have to do is code and save my files.